Madaniya Member Organisations

 Anbar Center for Community Support

-Anber Center for Community Support is a youth organization working in North West Syria and supporting the youth of the region through various training opportunities, panel discussions, humanitarian coordination meetings, and by organising events of solidarity and leisure activities for children of the region.
+Anber Center for Community Support is a youth organization in North West Syria, providing training, panel discussions, humanitarian meetings, and leisure events for local children. -

 Afak Team

-The Afak Team is a volunteer, non-profit group upholding accountability, non-violence, transparency, secularity, and inclusivity.
-It promotes citizenship, peaceful cohabitation, forgiveness, and knowledge of living freely, aiming for a balance between rights and duties for development and sustainability.
+The Afak Team is a volunteer, non-profit group promoting accountability, non-violence, transparency, secularity, and inclusivity.
+It fosters citizenship, peaceful cohabitation, and knowledge of living freely, aiming for a balance between rights and duties for sustainable development.

 -